-So what do you do when a “normal” check-out scenario clearly won’t work with your current tenant? i.e. He/she is months behind on rent, you are going through the eviction process or there is animosity so great that the best course of action is to get the tenant moved out ASAP no matter the current state of the unit?
+What do you do when a normal check-out scenario clearly won’t work with your current tenant?
+Maybe they’re months behind on rent, you are going through the eviction process, or there is animosity so great that the best course of action is to get the tenant moved out ASAP no matter the current state of the unit.
 You may want to utilize a technique called “Cash for Keys.”
 With Cash for Keys, the tenant simply agrees to leave the property within an agreed-upon time frame, giving the keys to the owner or property manager in exchange for a small sum of money.
 Here’s some tips to successfully use the Cash for Keys method.

 While the cash amount and time frame may differ depending on each situation, the end goal is to lessen the tension between you and the tenant and get them moved out of your property without any major damage occurring along the way.
 This may help them to stop seeing you as the enemy or by enabling them to move on to a different living situation, they may give up their “beef” with you because their need is satisfied.
 Some may feel like Cash for Keys is giving in to a bad tenant, but it can often keep worse damage from happening to your property.
 You may still have a messy clean-up, but that is better than your property being burnt down by an angry former tenant.

 If you execute a Cash for Keys agreement, make sure they agree in writing to leave the property in a “broom-clean” condition.
-Some investors require the tenant leave the property in move-in ready condition and require them to make any necessary repairs.
+Some investors require the tenant to leave the property in move-in-ready condition and require them to make any necessary repairs.
 Go ahead and have them sign a Pay or Vacate Notice as well.
-That way, if they don’t leave, you haven’t lost much time for initiating a formal eviction process.
+That way, if they don’t leave, you won’t lose much time for initiating a formal eviction process.

 Never give the tenant money until they are completely out and have turned over all keys.
 Bear in mind that you are likely dealing with someone who has hostility toward you, so don’t compromise your safety during this exchange.
 Having them sign a simple document that relinquishes their tenancy can also protect you in the event they accuse you of changing the locks on them at a later date.